SamuelVilz/anki-german-sign-language/README.md

 If you find a mistake, or have other ideas on how to improve the deck, please don't hesitate to [open a new issue](https://github.com/blinry/anki-german-sign-language/issues)!

 This deck is built using the [CrowdAnki](https://github.com/Stvad/CrowdAnki) add-on.
+Please note that, in order to import JSON-files properly, you might temporarily have to install an older version of Anki - mind the [Issues tab of CrowdAnki](https://github.com/Stvad/CrowdAnki/issues).

 ## License